alisdt/python-beginners/source/simple_drawing.rst

     turtle.left(90)
     turtle.forward(40)

+(In Noteable you don't need "import turtle" as your turtle has already been created).
 Feel free to make up your own, for example changing the turtle shape in Thonny, or using the ``turtle.right(...)`` and ``turtle.backward(...)`` commands as well.